menu

 • Drop-out rate: N/A (1st class graduates in 2024)

-• Attendance rate for certification tests: N/A (1st class graduates in 2024)
+• Attendance rate for certification tests: N/A (first graduating class in 2024)

 • Further study rate: N/A (1st class graduates in 2024)